 The Non Technical Guide to Atomic Swaps

-Atomic Swaps are the next step in making cryptocurrencies more decntralized.
-In this post I’ll explain exactly what Atomic Swaps are, how they work and why they are so important.
+Atomic Swaps are the next step in making cryptocurrencies more decentralized.
+In this post, I’ll explain exactly what Atomic Swaps are, how they work and why they are so important.

-Atomic Swaps allow complete strangers to safely exchange between different cryptocurrencies without the need for a 3rd party (i.e. an exchange).
-The technology is still in its early days but once matured will allow free convertibility between cryptocurrencies.
+Atomic Swaps allow complete strangers to safely exchange between cryptocurrencies from different blockchains, without the need for a 3rd party (i.e. an exchange).
+The technology is still in its early days, but once matured will allow free convertibility between cryptocurrencies.

-If you want a more detailed explanation about Atomic Swaps keep on reading, here’s what I’ll cover:
+That’s Atomic Swaps in a nutshell.
+If you want a more detailed explanation about Atomic Swaps, keep on reading.
+Here’s what I’ll cover: